R21Digital/galactic-archives/README.md

-# Galactic Archives
+# SWGDB

-A unified Star Wars Galaxies knowledge hub combining:
+A unified SWG knowledge hub combining:
 - SWG Restoration Wiki
 - SWG Fandom data
 - Exclusive in-game intelligence curated by the Eye of the Galactic Beholder